gilescope/HouseRules/README.md

 Meals to be eaten downstairs.
 If crockery (plates / mugs) are in rooms these need to be brought downstairs to the kitchen the following morning.

+# Privacy

+Do not enter others rooms when the owner is not there unless you have permission Do not sleep in others rooms without express permission - this includes guests or visiting family